Programs offered in the Patricia H. Garman School of Nursing for undergraduate students include:

 - A bachelor of science in nursing program for registered nurses with an associate degree or diploma and a current, unrestricted license.

 These programs are registered by the New York State Education Department and are accredited by the Commission on Collegiate Nursing Education (CCNE).
 Clinical affiliation agreements exist with a majority of the health care institutions in Western New York.
-Additional information on graduate level programs is available in the D'Youville College Graduate and Professional Degree Programs Academic Catalog.
+Additional information on graduate level programs is available in the D'Youville University Graduate and Professional Degree Programs Academic Catalog.

 Please refer to the general Academic Policies and Procedures section of this catalog for health, C.P.R., and malpractice insurance requirements.
 Students must register with CastleBranch for their document repository.
 Students must also read and acknowledge the Criminal History and Background Check policy.